-Shigellosis, also called bacillary dysentery, is caused by four species; Shigella dysenteriae, Shigella flexneri, Shigella boydii and Shigella sonnei.
+Shigellosis, also called bacillary dysentery, is caused by 4 species; Shigella dysenteriae, Shigella flexneri, Shigella boydii and Shigella sonnei.

 Infection can result following ingestion of as few as 10 organisms.
 The incubation period is between 12 and 96 hours.
 Illness is characterised by diarrhoea, sometimes with blood and mucus and is common amongst young children although infection can occur in all ages after travel to areas where hygiene is poor.
 Invasive disease is rare but extra intestinal complications such as Haemolytic Uraemic Syndrome can occur.
 Cases maintain a low level of infectivity for as long as the organism is excreted in the stool.
 Shigella species may survive for up to 20 days in favourable environmental conditions and this may lead to transmission through contact with contaminated fomites.